DEI: What does it mean and what is its purpose?

-Opie and Foldy say DEI makes people uncomfortable because they feel that correcting power inequities can be seen as “unfair” to the people with power or privilege.
+Opie and Foldy say DEI can make people uncomfortable because they feel that correcting power inequities can be seen as “unfair” to the people with power or privilege.

 “Dominance and privilege – understandably, those things are hard to give up,” Foldy said.
 “For the greater good, of not just a workplace, but for our country, our democracy, we have to become a country that equally and passionately welcomes all the people who live in the country.”

-Opie argues some critiques see diversity as not an “us” issue, but a “them” issue.
+Opie argues some critics see diversity as a “them” issue and not an “us” issue that affects the collective society.

-DEI initiatives have come under attack by conservative legislators including Texas Gov. Greg Abbott and Florida Gov. Ron DeSantis.
+DEI initiatives have come under attack by conservative legislators, including Florida Gov. Ron DeSantis and Texas Gov. Greg Abbott.

-In a recent memo, Abbott told state agencies that DEI initiatives are “illegal.”
+In February 2023, Texas Gov. Abbott told state agencies that DEI initiatives are “illegal."

-The memo, sent on Sunday by Abbott's chief of staff, Gardner Pate, said these initiatives violate the law because they "expressly favor some demographic groups to the detriment of others."
+The memo, sent by Abbott's chief of staff, Gardner Pate, said these initiatives violate the law because they "expressly favor some demographic groups to the detriment of others."

 It did not specify which groups were being harmed under such programs.